danielfrg/s3contents/README.md

     # This manager will receive all requests that don"t fall under any of the
     # other managers.
     "": S3ContentsManager,
-    # Associate /directory with a FileContentsManager.
+    # Associate /directory with a LargeFileManager.
-    "local_directory": FileContentsManager,
+    "local_directory": LargeFileManager,
 }

 c.HybridContentsManager.manager_kwargs = {